20 Best Construction Scheduling Software for 2026 (Free & Paid)

 Pros & Key Features Cons & Limitations

-Mobile app available for Android and iOS No built-in timesheets
+Mobile app for Android and iOS No built-in timesheets

-Free trial available Can run slow for larger, complex projects
+Free trial available Can slow down on large projects

-Advanced CPM engine with automatic critical path calculation and detailed float analysis Cost-loaded scheduling and resource management are powerful but complex and error-prone without expert configuration
+Advanced CPM with critical path and float analysis Cost and resource tools are complex to configure

-Supports all four task dependency types (FS, SS, FF, SF) with advanced logic and constraints Extremely steep learning curve requiring trained schedulers and formal onboarding
+Supports all dependency types (FS, SS, FF, SF) Very steep learning curve

 No free plan